Innovation Studies

 complex technical systems

-This paper explores the work of Ludwik Fleck and its applicability for
+This paper explores the work of Ludwik Fleck and its

-paper are twofold.
-First, it strives to bring Ludwik Fleck back on the map of
+objectives of the paper are twofold.
+First, it strives to bring Ludwik Fleck

-technology analysis.
-For this purpose, it develops a Fleckian perspective on
+back on the map of technology analysis.
+For this purpose, it develops a

-the paper shows that this perspective provides important cues to understand the
+provides important cues to understand the interactions of different industrial

-interactions of different industrial sectors in innovation – a common yet
+sectors in innovation – a common yet under-researched occurrence in innovation

-under-researched occurrence in innovation of complex technical systems.
+of complex technical systems.

-Roel Nahuis, Ellen Moors and Ruud
+Roel Nahuis, Ellen Moors and Ruud Smits

 User producer interaction in context: